HinkirMunkur/UnityGameJamCodeBase/README.md

   This system allows you to assign to buttons specific function.
   - #### Usage:
-    By inheriting the Button Activity class, we can create a class which stands in the object that has a button component.
+    1.By inheriting the Button Activity class, we can create a class which stands in the object that has a button component.
 After that, we define the function that we want our button to perform when clicked inside the "OnPointerClick()" method, so our button is ready to use.
     ```C#
     [RequireComponent(typeof(Button))]
     public abstract class ButtonActivity : MonoBehaviour, IPointerClickHandler